- Cancer Information

 - Legal, work and financial issues

 - Cancer, work and you

 - Telling clients about the cancer

-You do not have to disclose the cancer to your clients.
-Your instinct might be to hide the news of your diagnosis, but if you want to talk about it, you should decide who to tell, what to say and how your business will continue to meet ongoing commitments.
+You do not have to let your clients know you have cancer.
+Your instinct might be to hide the news of your diagnosis, but if you want to talk about it, you should decide who to tell and what to say.
+Let your clients know how your business will continue to meet ongoing commitments.
 Some people choose to tell only established clients.

 Talking to your clients

 Kerryann White, Manager, People and Culture, Cancer Council SA; Nicola Martin, Principal, McCabe Curwood, NSW; Jane Auchettl, Coordinator, Education and Training Programs, Cancer Council Victoria; Craig Brewer, Consumer; Alana Cochrane, Human Resources Business Partner, Greater Bank Newcastle, NSW; Shona Gates, Senior Social Worker, North West Cancer Centre, North West Regional Hospital, TAS; Dianne Head, Cancer Nurse Coordinator, Metastatic Breast Cancer, Crown Princess Mary Cancer Centre Westmead, NSW; Alex Kelly, Talent Acquisition Business Partner, Aon, NSW; Prof Bogda Koczwara AM, Senior Staff Specialist, Department of Medical Oncology, Flinders Medical Centre, SA; Sharyn McGowan, Occupational Therapist, Bendigo Health, VIC; Jeanne Potts, 13 11 20 Consultant, Cancer Council Victoria; Michelle Smerdon, Legal and Financial Support Services Manager, Cancer Council NSW.
 We would also like to than the health professionals, consumers and editorial teams who have worked on previous editions of this title.

 The information on this page is also available for download.